dotRP/dotRPFunctions/README.md

 Train - Turns Trains on and off
 Traffic - Sets ped spawn rates
 ---
+TODO TEST
+DeadFinder --encase you are lost in the void(EMS Cant see you)

 TODO

-NotDead --encase you are lost in the void(EMS Cant see you) StopPeds -- Stop Certain peds from spawning
+StopPeds -- Stop Certain peds from spawning
 StopCars -- Stops Certain vehicles from spawning (most of the time)